0xjjoyy/smithy/docs/source-2.0/aws/aws-iam.rst

 -----------------------------------

 Summary
-    Uses the associated member’s value as this condition key’s value.
+    Uses the associated member’s value for the specified condition key.
 Trait selector
     ``member``
 Value type
     ``string``

-Uses the associated member’s value as this condition key’s value.
-Needed when the member name doesn't match the condition key name.
+Members not annotated with the ``conditionKeyValue`` trait, default to the :ref:`shape name of the shape ID <shape-id>` of the targeted member.
+All condition keys defined with the ``conditionKeyValue`` trait MUST also be defined via the :ref:`aws.iam#defineConditionKeys-trait` trait.

 The following example defines two operations:

-``myservice:ActionContextKey1`` is an service-specific IAM action condition key.
-It's defined at the service level, and ``OperationA`` explicitly shows its usage.
-The trait ``conditionKeyValue`` is attached to the target field, since the target field name ``key`` is not the same.
+``myservice:ActionContextKey1`` is a service-specific IAM action condition key.
+It's defined at the service level using the :ref:`aws.iam#defineConditionKeys-trait` trait., and ``OperationA`` explicitly shows its usage.
+The trait ``conditionKeyValue`` is attached to the target field, since the target member name ``key`` is not the same as ``ActionContextKey1``.

 .. code-block:: smithy